stiproot/xo-tasktree/README.md

 # xo-task-workflow-builder

 ## Laws
-- A Node contains a single functory.
+- A Node contains a single fn.
 - Nodes do not directly reference other nodes, nodes reference edges.
 Edges reference nodes.
 - There should be a single core node type. ie. no different type for a decision making node.